The Journey: From Spec-Kit to SpecFact

 # Execute migration (creates SpecFact artifacts)

-specfact import from-bridge \
+specfact code import from-bridge \

 --adapter speckit \